During the beginning of the holiday season, one of the best ways to slow down with your family is with a meal and a movie.

 The greatest food heist movie ever (and maybe the only one).
 Not only does this film have a power-packed cast (George Clooney, Meryl Streep, Bill Murray, and others), but it’s just fun.
 Mr. Fox lives a normal life as a newspaper columnist, leaving his former life of banditry behind for his family’s sake.
 But he can’t quite be normal; after all, he is a wild animal.
 So Mr. Fox devises the mother of all heists against farmers Boggis, Bunce, and Bean.
 He tries to hide it from his wife, son, and nephew, but eventually, the whole community becomes involved in his mishaps.

 I love this film for its quirky humor and ability to appeal to grown-ups and kids alike.
 Don’t forget your bandit mask and apple cider when you settle down to watch this one.
-Watch it here on Amazon Prime.
+Available on Disney+.